buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 _At this point I’ll use the supermarket metaphor that Donna Spencer has used in her book.
 Donna used chocolate, but I’m using ice cream.
 (The freezers are broken, so it’s as if this page is down for maintenance.)
 I can still find what I’m looking for, however… */_

 NNg: "Just like the [IA](https://www.nngroup.com/articles/ia-vs-navigation/) reflects the information structure of a website, the  [mini-IA](https://www.nngroup.com/articles/mini-ia-structuring-information/), which is made up of all the page headings and subheadings, reflects the information structure of a page.

+Back to my words…

+I need to talk about clustering, labelling, etc. (Remember the ice cream metaphor.)

+Show a credit card example and show how everything is organised (spatially) and clearly labelled.

+The freezer part of the supermarket is also nice because it's a grouping of things, but it's also 'undergoing maintenance' (so, even when something isn't available – because the page content is being updated, for example – the user should be kept informed).

+Look in Simplenote, there's a tonne of stuff there.
+Not least the information architecture of cards, i.e. at a component and pattern (‘sub-page’) level.

 -->